Madagascar Family Safari

 Other iconic lemurs in Andasibe-Mantadia include the diademed sifaka which is a gold, grey, white and black sifaka.
 Truly arboreal, they are masters of the forest moving from tree to tree with such ease.

-Spend your days exploring the forests in search of lemurs, chameleons and the other endemic creatures of this incredible island.
-This the best way to start your Madagascan family safari.
+Spend your days exploring the forests in search of lemurs, chameleons, and the other endemic creatures of this incredible island.
+This is the best way to start your Madagascan family safari.

 Days 5, 6 and 7 - Palmarium Reserve

 From Andasibe-Mantadia National Park you continue east to Manambato village where you will be met and transferred along the Pangalanes Canals to the private reserve of Palmarium.
-The small reserve is home to several semi-habituated lemur species from around the country, making it an idea place for photographers and families.
+The small reserve is home to several semi-habituated lemur species from around the country, making it an ideal place for photographers and families.
 The reserve has indri-indri, diademed sifakas, black lemurs, crowned lemurs as well as black and white ruffed lemurs.
-Once of the strangest and rarest lemurs to live in Madagascar is the aye-aye, a gremlin looking creature that only comes out at night looking for grubs that live under the bark of trees.
-The Palmarium Reserve has some wild aye-aye that live on a wooded island in the middle of the lake, making this one of the best places in Madagascar to see them.
+One of the strangest and rarest lemurs to live in Madagascar is the aye-aye, a gremlin-looking creature that only comes out at night looking for grubs that live under the bark of trees.
+The Palmarium Reserve has some wild aye-aye that lives on a wooded island in the middle of the lake, making this one of the best places in Madagascar to see them.

 Spend 3 nights at the Palmarium Reserve exploring the forests in search of the charismatic lemurs that live here.

 Day 8 - Antananarivo